djtaori23/reboot-2.0/Problem #4.md

 ### Answer:

 ### ii) Create all the data under home directory of each users.

-login with jack user and create a file name  jack.txt using vim editor and write "hello jack"
 ### Answer:

-from jack user also create two directories name jack1 & jack2
+### iii)login with jack user and create a file name  jack.txt using vim editor and write "hello jack"
 ### Answer:

+### iv)from jack user also create two directories name jack1 & jack2
+### Answer:

-now login from Jill user and create a file.
+### v)now login from Jill user and create a file.
 Jill.txt using vim editor and write "hey jiil"
 ### Answer:

-from Jill also create two directoires named jill1 & jill2
+### vi)from Jill also create two directoires named jill1 & jill2
 ### Answer:

 Important :  swap these files and directories in between users  and to swap don't use root account.